ebu/PlugIt/README.md

 Use the following commands to run the proxy:

     cd examples
-    docker-compose up simple_server
+    docker-compose up simple_service

 #### PlugIt service: Flask server

 The flask server implements a PlugIt service.

-`server.py` is the main flask file, providing different call to the framework, generated from actions defined in actions.py.
+`server.py` is the main flask file, providing different calls to the framework, generated from actions defined in actions.py.

 Use the following commands to run the proxy: